RenVael/Esha_Restaurant/README.md

 # Esha_restaurant
-Simple website created with HTML, CSS, and JS
+Website created with HTML, CSS, and JS